-Hug Your Nearest and Dearest, The First Trailer for the New Amy Winehouse Documentary Has Just Been Released
+Hug Your Nearest and Dearest, the First Trailer for the New Amy Winehouse Documentary Has Just Been Released

 Videos by VICE

-The film’s produced by the BAFTA award-winning team behind Senna, made with archive footage and previously unheard tracks.
-It’s released in the UK on July 3.
-Until then why not listen to the saddest piece of music ever recorded:
+The film’s produced by the BAFTA award-winning team behind Senna, and it’s made with archival footage and previously unheard tracks.
+It’s coming out in the UK on July 3.
+Until then, why not listen to the saddest piece of music ever recorded?